Congressional District # 03

 Site ResponsibilityThis site is being addressed through federal and potentially responsible parties' actions.

 Threats and ContaminantsContaminants detected included methylene chloride, 1,1,1-trichloroethane, trichloroethene, toluene, styrene, and lead.
-A plume of contaminated groundwater, containing high concentrations of vinyl chloride, methylene chloride, cis-1,2-dichloroethene, trichloroethene, and other VOCs, has been defined in the vicinity of the drum disposal area.
+A plume of contaminated groundwater, containing high concentrations of vinyl chloride, methylene chloride, cis-1,2-dichloroethene, trichloroethene, and other VOCs, was defined in the vicinity of the drum disposal area.
 Contaminated groundwater containing lower levels of VOCs extends to the Grand River which is located immediately south of the site and approximately one-third-mile from the area of buried drums.
 Analyses of surface water and sediment samples from the Grand River have shown no contamination; however, VOC contamination has been detected in a small intermittent stream that abuts the eastern boundary of the site.
 No drinking water supplies are impacted or threatened by groundwater contamination at the site.

 Cleanup ProgressIn 1984, the City removed and disposed of exposed drums under the terms of a Unilateral Administrative Order.
 Following EPA's issuance of a Record of Decision (ROD) in 1989, a Consent Decree was entered in 1990, whereby the potentially responsible parties (PRPs) would utilize in-situ vitrification to remediate the area of drummed wastes and contaminated soils in the northern portion of the site.
 Due to numerous delays, however, the remedy was never implemented.
 As a result of worsening groundwater conditions at the site, the PRPs removed approximately 7,000 cubic yards of bulk waste, drums, and contaminated soil in 1994 under the terms of a negotiated Consent Order.
 In 1995, a second Consent Order was negotiated under which the PRPs implemented a groundwater pump and treatment system to contain the higher concentrations of VOCs in groundwater.
 This work was undertaken as a removal action.
 Construction of the extraction and treatment system was completed in November 1997.